top of page

 Analysis suggests that real incomes have stagnated or fallen for many British households in recent years.
 Although headline inflation may have eased, cumulative price increases across food, energy, mortgages and housing mean living standards are significantly lower than before the crisis.

-Independent researchers and think tanks also highlight rising ‘material deprivation’, which means that more households are unable to afford basics like adequate heating.
-In practical terms, this means more people are struggling to cope with everyday life — and the shock of setbacks like job changes, illnesses or emergency expenses hits harder than it would have been just a few years ago.
+Independent researchers and think tanks also highlight rising ‘material deprivation’, which means that more households are unable to afford basics such as adequate heating or nutritious food.
+In practical terms, this means more people are struggling to cope with everyday life, resulting in shocks of setbacks like job changes, illnesses or emergency expenses hitting harder than they would have been just a few years ago.

-The financial squeeze is more than just a stress on wallets — it’s a stress on minds.
+The financial effects of the cost-of-living crisis are more than just a stress on wallets; it’s a stress on minds.

 Polling data shows that: